geaz/simplyRetro-Z5/README.md

 ![simplyRetro Z5](https://raw.githubusercontent.com/geaz/simplyRetro-Z5/master/images/cover.jpg)

+You can find a small video of it in action on [Youtube](https://www.youtube.com/watch?v=HvgBQ3S0Ykw).

 ## Warning
 This is my first self designed retro handheld.
 So please be aware that it could contain some flaws.
 Furthermore you should be able to handle a soldering iron and you have to understand basic circuits, if you want to rebuild the Z5.
 Please make sure that you understand the steps in the build section, before you decide to rebuild the handheld.